 DTC brands are known for their clever, original, and on-trend ads.
 Read what we can learn from the pet product marketing tactics Chewy.com uses to connect with audiences.

 In a few short years, DTC (or D2C) brands have gone from a novelty to an essential part of the lives of most consumers.
-They’ve also inspired corporate heavyweights to follow their lead.
-Nike plans to reach $20 billion in direct to consumer sales by 2020 — a 300% increase from five years earlier.
+Emarketer forecasts that DTC sales will account for $17.75 billion of total ecommerce sales in 2020, up 24.3% from the previous year.

 Many of the newer DTC brands who have become household names have used highly memorable and creative direct to consumer marketing approaches to gain traction.
 One such example is Chewy.com, a DTC pet brand.
 Let’s take a closer look at how Chewy.com advertises, and what we can learn from their pet product marketing approach.

 Using a savvy DTC ad strategy to build market share